abcminiuser/python-homeassistant-streamdeck/README.md

 to help me out!

 Nothing is robust yet, and the configuration format used in the `config.yaml` file is not yet documented.
-Multiple pages are not yet supported.

 ## Dependencies: